Spend your fall, winter, or spring in Santa Pola, Spain: Is Santa Pola a good snowbird location?

 - Rio Safari Elche: An interesting place for a day trip to roam around the park.
 The place is well maintained and there are many food stalls available as well.

-Activities in Santa Pola in the winter
+Activities in Santa Pola in the fall, winter, or spring

 Winter may be quieter, but there are many things one can participate in to make the stay worthwhile.